 This scholarship is one of many available through the Chemistry Undergraduate Scholarships application.
-To be eligible for a chemistry scholarship, students must be a chemistry major or be conducting research with a chemistry faculty member, and have an overall GPA of at least 3.0.
+To be eligible for a chemistry scholarship, students must be a chemistry major or be conducting research with a chemistry faculty member.
+An overall GPA of 2.5 is recommended, but not required, for award eligibility; awards are based on both merit and financial need.
 Other eligibility requirements for the Eugene and Patricia Kreger Herscher Scholarship is the completion of the FAFSA.

 How to Apply